If so, you could be travelling through ‘Baca‘.

-I sympathise with anyone going through this valley.
-I’ve travelled through ‘Baca’ a few times so I know how rough it can be – very rough!
+I sympathise with anyone going through Baca right now, as I’ve travelled through it a few times so I know how rough it can be – very rough!

-This valley is the complete opposite, to the former memorable, happy, care-free days in ‘Heidi land.’
+This valley is the complete opposite to the former, happy, care-free days in lush ‘Heidi land.’

-This valley isn’t a smooth pleasant place to be!
-It’s a place of trial.
+This valley isn’t a nice and pleasant place to be!

 In the Bible, The Valley of Baca was the route the Pilgrims had to go through if they were to get to a longed-for destination.
 There was no other route other than through the barren, long, hot, rocky Valley of Baca.
-It would depend on how great a traveller’s ‘want’ was, if they were to make it through such a trying journey.
+It would depend on how big a traveller’s ‘want’ was, if they were to continue on such a trying journey.
 If their ‘want’ was desperate enough, they’d make it through.

-But the tragedy is: many don’t make it, and do drop out on the rough Baca road.
-Many ‘stumble’ and fail to dust themselves off and carry on because the road isn’t ‘quite what they expected it to be’ or is ‘a little ‘too hot’ for them, or isn’t quite ‘cool’ enough to continue.
+But the tragedy is, many don’t continue, and do drop out on this Baca road.
+Many ‘stumble’ and don’t ‘dust themselves off’ and carry on, because they say that the road isn’t ‘quite what they expected it to be’ or was ‘a little ‘too hot’ for them, or wasn’t quite ‘cool’ or ‘trendy’ enough for them.
 But this is such a shame as the Valley of Baca is the route to somewhere special!
 And what a waste of a life-long journey with God, just to give up on the very last bit!
 Everyone knows that the last leg of a Marathon is the toughest.

-We see see envious images of climbers standing on the pinnacle of the highest mountain looking as if they’d been dropped there by helicopter, but to get to such heights and to behold the stunning beauty surrounding them, they’d had to pass gruelling endurance tests.
-And they didn’t mind risking life and limb to do it!
+We see envious images of climbers standing on the pinnacle of the highest of mountains looking as if they’d been dropped there by helicopter.
+But to get to such heights, and to behold such stunning beauty they’d had to pass gruelling endurance tests to see such beauty

-But make no mistake… ‘Baca’ literally means ‘weeping’ – and weep you will.
-Hurt you will!
-You will not only stumble, but could feel too drained to even want to keep going, because The Valley of Baca is like no other valley and is a seriously trying time like no other.
+But make no mistake… ‘Baca’ literally means ‘weeping’.
+The Valley of Baca is a place of tears!
+And weep you will.
+Hurt you will.
+You will not only stumble, but could feel too drained to even want to get up to keep going, because this Valley of tears is a trying time like no other.

 There is a Scripture I love.
 It only has 5 words but it has done a lot for me…“And it came to pass”

-Faith must keep it’s eye on the prize, “I press toward the prize of the upward call of God in Christ Jesus” Phil 3:14.
+Faith keeps it’s eye on the prize, “I press toward the prize of the upward call of God in Christ Jesus” (Phil 3:14).

-It doesn’t matter for whatever reason, that you are weeping more than usual at the moment, or that you are walking a little slower on your journey with the Lord on suddenly finding yourself on the unexpected, bumpy, trying Baca road.
+It doesn’t matter for whatever reason, that you are weeping and not walking as fast as you once did on suddenly finding yourself on such an unexpected trying Baca valley of tears.
 The important thing is that you don’t STOP walking altogether!
-It isn’t the STUMBLING, the weeping, or the slowing down that will rob you of getting to The Promised Land… “A righteous man falls seven times and rises again” (Proverbs 24:16).
+It isn’t the pace, or the stumbling, or the weeping, that will rob you of getting to The Promised Land.
+It is the not wanting it enough to just keep on plodding on, “A righteous man falls seven times and rises again” (Proverbs 24:16).

 It isn’t always God who sends us through this valley of tears.
 A valley of weeping can just happen somewhere along the Christian path.
 That’s life.
 Sin ruined how things should have been.
-But in The Promised Land there is no sin to ruin anything ever again!
+But in The Promised Land there is nothing to ruin anything ever again!

-But even on a rough ‘Baca‘ experience, God will still faithfully refresh a Pilgrim, when they seek His comfort and strength to help them to just keep plodding along – even if weary or tired.
+But even on a rough ‘Baca‘ experience, God can and will still faithfully refresh a Pilgrim, to help them to just keep plodding on.

 “How blessed (i,e, privileged) is the person whose strength is in you.
 Passing through the valley of Baca (Lit:weeping) they make it a spring” (Psalm 84:6).